Before You Buy

 - Title Transfers – A private seller should give you the title of ownership for the motorcycle (assuming it does not have a lien on it for them), and once in your possession you’ll need to complete the title transfer with the DMV and any other after-purchase paperwork to make it legal to ride on the street.
 A dealer often offers all that extra work as part of the transaction, so you can skip the lines at the DMV and just wait for your license to plate to arrive.

 Buying a used motorcycle can be a fun or frustrating experience the first time you start looking.
 You’re excited to get out there and ride, but the purchase cost can vary on what you want to buy and where and how you want to buy it.
-With the internet so accessible, there are many sites you can look at for ads and approximate values of used motorcycle without getting too lost and confused.
+With the internet so accessible, there are many sites you can look at for ads and approximate values of a used motorcycle without getting too lost and confused.
 We’ve gathered a few points to consider as you’re shopping for your first motorcycle:

 - Do some research online using retail pricing guides, or read used motorcycle classifieds to get a fair market approximate value of the motorcycle you’re interested in.
-Motorcycles rarely stay in an unmodified condition, so you‘ll need to take in consideration if any parts have been added or subtracted from showroom condition and if that adds or subtracts value.
+Motorcycles rarely stay in an unmodified condition, so you‘ll need to take into consideration if any parts have been added or subtracted from showroom condition and if that adds or subtracts value.
 This will give you an approximate value to start with and you can price accordingly from there.
 Here are five online resources to approximate used motorcycle values:

 - Have an estimate of the amount that you are can afford within your budget and are willing to pay for the total cost of the motorcycle, including additional fees.
 These things can easily add up and you end up overpaying beyond your initial budget.